open-AIMS/reefguide/docs/setting-up-reefguide-cli.md

+---
-# Setting up the ReefGuide CLI
+title: Setting up the ReefGuide CLI
+---

 The CLI provides administrative management functions for operating a running ReefGuide instance.
 It requires some quick setup.